 This post was sponsored by Vivian’s Live Again.
 As always, I only work with brands I love and use in my own kitchen.
 Thank you for supporting Life After Wheat and brands I partner with!
 This post may also contain affiliate links, please see my full disclosure.

-I played with this recipe a little and developed a Vegan/Egg-Free recipe as well.
+I played with this gluten free sugar cookie recipe a little and developed a Vegan/Egg-Free recipe as well.
 You can find the Vegan version HERE.

 Vivian’s Live Again makes a variety of products that are gluten and dairy free.
 We love the chocolate pudding, along with everything else!
 You can see the other recipes I’ve created with these products here and here.

 Need some (gluten- and dairy- free) frosting inspiration?

 I used this Easy Gluten Free Cookie Icing GF Jules to decorate our cookies.
 You could also use this Easy Homemade American Buttercream from Flippin’ Delicious (use dairy free option on recipe if needed), or this Healthier Vanilla Buttercream (lower sugar) from Veggie Balance.

 Pudding makes these Vegan, Gluten Free, and Dairy Free cookies soft and full of sweet vanilla flavor.
 These gluten free sugar cookies are easy to make and there's need to refrigerate the dough!